 This course focuses on communication and the environment.
 The goal is to inspire an awareness of the environments in which we live; promote a sense of wonder and genuine inquiry about our connectedness to these environments; and encourage engagement in natural and human communities for sustainability.
-Through multi-media lectures, active learning approaches, outdoor explorations, and a collaborative project on an environmental topic that is of interest to students, this large lecture (90 students), general education course helps students communicate about the environment in many different ways.
+Through multi-media lectures, active learning approaches, outdoor explorations, and a collaborative project on an environmental topic that is of interest to you, this course will help you communicate about the environment in many different ways.

 This upper division undergraduate course encourages students to reflect on how communication shapes human perceptions of and relations to the environment.
 The course explores social constructions of nature; complex interactions between media and environments; and public participation and collaboration to address why EC matters and how to participate in this field as a student, scholar, and practitioner.
 Through readings, course discussions, field trips, and semester-long projects including a reflective Oikos journal and service learning project, students learn how to address and change unsustainable ways of communicating with environments.

 Sustainability Science Graduate Readings, EES 590, Fall 2012 and 2014, co-taught

 This course introduces students to the core concepts that make up the emerging discipline of sustainability science, such as coupled human natural systems, boundary spanning, stakeholder engagement, solutions-based research, and interdisciplinary approaches.

 Sustainability Science and Stakeholder Engagement, EES 590, Spring 2015, co-taught